The Chimera Brigade: Creative context

 Since the beginning of the 21st century the series has been part of a rediscovery of a whole part of the French-speaking literary heritage, not only of the scientific marvelous genre, but more broadly of the popular serial novel.

 Serge Lehman contributed to this revival with his seminal article Les mondes perdus de l'anticipation française, published in Le Monde diplomatique in 1999, in which he lamented the neglect of turn-of-the-century French science fiction; then with his book Les Chasseurs de chimères, published in 2006, which brings together a large number of texts from the period, and goes on to reflect on the genre.

 This rediscovery is also accompanied by a reappropriation of this heritage by French authors interested in certain figures from the popular literature of the late nineteenth and early twentieth centuries, not least thanks to the fact that the stories of many heroes are beginning to fall into the public domain.
 In this respect, the work of publisher Jean-Marc Lofficier within the Rivière Blanche collection has made it possible to feature many famous or forgotten heroes of popular literature in the short story anthologies Les Compagnons de l'Ombre.
 This in-depth work is as much a tribute as a contemporary reinterpretation.

-In addition to literature, comics are also a very dynamic medium for the recognition of the scientific marvelous; in fact, since the beginning of the 21st century, the super-heroic theme has been tackled more and more, and in a more complex way, by various authors, such as the series Les Sentinelles by Xavier Dorison and Enrique Breccia, published three months before the release of La Brigade chimérique.
+In addition to literature, comics are also a medium for the recognition of the scientific marvelous; in fact, since the beginning of the 21st century, the super-heroic theme has been tackled more and more, and in a more complex way, by various authors, such as the series Les Sentinelles by Xavier Dorison and Enrique Breccia, published three months before the release of La Brigade chimérique.
 This series recounts the military adventures of mechanically-enhanced super-soldiers during the Great War, wounded by their sacrifice.

 This renewed interest also seems to be part of the wider steampunk movement, an uchronistic literary genre that emerged in the 1990s, revisiting a past – initially that of the 19th century – in which technological progress has accelerated and crystallized.

 When the first volume came out in 2009, comparisons were often made with Alan Moore's 1999 work The League of Extraordinary Gentlemen, in which the English author recreated a universe in which numerous fictional heroes from the late 19th and early 20th centuries lived side by side.
 Indeed, to avoid being accused of plagiarism, Lehman is said to have delayed writing The Chimera Brigade.
 However, beyond the principle of reusing literary characters, the two works differ in their narrative objectives.
 While Alan Moore uses literary heroes in the face of purely fictional threats, Lehman uses literary characters in a teleological vision that aims to explain their disappearance from collective memory.
 To this end, he reworks all literary and historical characters to serve an original story, recounting the disappearance of European superheroes.